ConnerAiken/Interview-Questions/README.md

 ## Javascript

+- What is an octal literal and when is it typically used?

+- Would you ever use eval() and why?

 - What is a closure?

 - What is the difference between javascript classes and strongly typed language classes?